 In 2019 The Woman’s Board has committed to raising funds toward the Rush Community Service Initiatives Program, known as RCSIP.
 RCSIP is a network of community service programs matching Rush University students’ interests with the social and health care needs of Chicago.
 The initiative affords Rush students the opportunity to provide care to more than 10,000 people annually.
 The Woman’s Board’s RCSIP endowment will provide long-term funding for these important experiences that enhance students’ ability to develop patient relationships, care for diverse populations and address the medical needs of Chicago’s West Side communities.

-In 2019 the Annual Spring Luncheon will celebrate its 25th consecutive year at the Hilton Chicago on May 7, featuring President Mary Robinson, Former President of Ireland and UN Special Envoy on Climate Change.
+In 2019 the Annual Spring Luncheon celebrated its 25th consecutive year at the Hilton Chicago on May 7, featuring President Mary Robinson, Former President of Ireland and UN Special Envoy on Climate Change.
 Funds raised at the 2019 event will be directed to community outreach programs supported by The Woman’s Board, including the Board’s 2019 Principal Project, the Rush Community Service Initiatives Program.
 The event is chaired by Anne Loucks of Glencoe and Gwen Solberg of Chicago.

 On Sept.
 6, the Woman’s Board will host its 93rd annual fall fundraising event, Bright Futures, at Theater on the Lake.
 The party is expected to draw more than 400 Chicago-area supporters and feature a cocktail buffet along with live musical entertainment from The Bob Hardwick Sound, based in New York City and led by Bob Hardwick.
 The event is chaired by Woman’s Board members Colby Gaines of Chicago, Susie Healey of Wilmette and Buffy Maier of Winnetka.

 The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center engages high school students from New Trier Township who are committed to volunteerism and raising funds to support the Medical Center.
 Each year, these young women organize several successful fundraising events that include a car wash, a holiday boutique and a fashion show.